Prasuna-mit/Information-Redaction/README.md

 # Information Redactor

 Sharing any informaion publicly may cause to misuse some personal or sensitive information.
 It is necessary to hide the such information from being exposed to the public.
+For instance, a notice related to some transactions, some legal information etc,.
 In such cases, information redacting helps in blocking only required information.
 I am going to walk you through the implement this idea in the coming sections.

-In this project I am trying to implent an idea of blocking the
+In this project I tried to implent an idea of hiding the confidential information.

 ## Getting Started